zew/go-questionnaire/README.md

 There are JavaScript libraries containing hyphenization libraries.
 This software still relies on manual adding hyphenization to package `trl`.

-### Randomization for scientific studies - shuffling of input order
+### Randomization for scientific studies I - `RandomizationGroup`

-* The order of inputs on pages can be randomized (shuffled).
+* The order of groups on pages can be randomized (shuffled).

+* Only groups with `groupT.RandomizationGroup` > 0 are shuffled.

 * Shuffling is random, but deterministically reproducible for user ID and page number.

-* Questionnaire property `variations` sets the number of different classes of shufflings.
+* Questionnaire property `ShufflingsMax` sets the number of distinct shufflings.
- For example, if `variations==2`, even and odd user IDs get the same
+ For example, if `ShufflingsMax==2`, even and odd user IDs get the same
  ordering when on same page.

+* `ShufflingsMax` must be greater one, otherwise shuffling does not take place.
-* `variations` should be set to the maximum number of inputs across pages.
+`ShufflingsMax` should be set to the maximum number of inputs across pages.

 * [Shufflings can be exported for use in related applications](https://dev-domain:port/survey/shufflings-to-csv)

+### Randomization for scientific studies II - `VersionEffective`

+* `VersionMax`, `AssignVersion`, `VersionEffective` provide a second orthogonal randomization function.

+* Randomization by `VersionEffective` can be used in
+`dynFuncT`, `CompositeFuncT`, `validatorT`, in custom code.

+* `VersionEffective` can be configured to be derived form UserID or from global application counter upon initial login.

 ## About go-app-tpl - extremely technical properties